Haufe-Lexware/wicked.haufe.io/doc/design-docs/oauth2-support.md

 ### Using the wicked user database for OAuth 2

 Special case of the above: As an API Management operator, I want to be able to use wicked's own user database for doing OAuth 2 flows.
 This enables me to test flows without having to gather external credentials; this is especially useful when evaluating wicked or when trying out new APIs.
+It is also very useful in case I have the requirement to implement my own Identity Provider with username and password on top of wicked (much like Auth0 can do, but on your own premises).

 ### External API usage